In 1925, Huntingdon Valley was open country with few houses and many

 support over the decades.
 Major efforts in conservation and horticulture include:

-Christmas Wreath-making for Abington Memorial Hospital, maintaining gardens
+Christmas Wreath-making and maintaining the Asplundh Garden for Abington Memorial Hospital, maintaining gardens

 Philadelphia Flower Show.

 The Huntingdon Valley Garden Club has preserved much of its original

 character.
 Huntingdon Valley Garden Club members wealth of experience and